Adetune/VanArsdel-and-its-competitors-market-share-analysis-for-year-2017-/README.md

 We need to focus on the perfomance
 We are we doing to achive more revenue and What are not doing to achive lower revenue.
 Also to have more revenue.

+## Overview
+Total sales & units for all Companies in this year comparing by last year sales calculates sales variance between this year and last year sales . total sales for every country by population over the years i want to compare between vanarsdel and another company by pressing here it will change information in all graphs.
+## Process
+i calculated total sales and units for all companies in this year comparing two last year sales in this section calculating the sales variance between this year and the last year's sales if positive it will be green negative it will be read in this section calculating two teslas for every country by population over the years it will change from year to another in this section i calculating two tell sales by manufacturers if i choose one other company it will change total sales and total units sells the market share unit market share if i wanted to compare between one other and another company i would choose a best company it will change all information in this graph and in these boxes tutorials total units everything will change okay that's it

 ## Discovery